CBD is everywhere lately — in skin care, coffee and even pet treats. But is it really all it's hyped up to be?

-You're probably already familiar with THC, which is another compound found in the cannabis plant.
+You're probably already familiar with tetrahydrocannabinol, or THC, which is another compound found in the cannabis plant and its main psychoactive component.
 But unlike THC, CBD is not psychoactive.
 In other words, it's not what gets you stoned.
 It's also different from medical marijuana, which has been shown to reduce pain.

 What does it do?